philippe-gregoire/SmartLampLabs/Lab2_SmartLampVisualize.md

 You can create maps for other sensor values.

 # 2. Creating an interactive dashboard with Node-RED
 We will now create a dashboard to act on the lamp.
-For this we will use Node-RED, but directly out of the Cloud.
+For this we will use Node-RED running as a WebApp on the IBMCloud.

 ## Starting Node-RED
 * Return to the IBM Cloud Dashboard (https://console.bluemix.net/dashboard/apps)